dper/kanjiscripts/README.md

 Scripts
 =======

-* `make_cards.rb`.
+* `make_pairs.rb`.
 After grabbing the dependencies, run this script to make a *large* file containing English and Japanese sentence pairs.
 You can search or filter this file for example sentences containing just the words you like.
 The resulting file will be called `pairs.txt`.
 You only need to run this script once at first, and then later when you grab new versions of the Tatoeba files.
 The script can take a long time to run, depending on the speed of your computer.
 * `find_ono.rb`.
 Lists all the onomatopoiec words in edict.
 * `list_tags.rb`.
 Lists tags used in the Tatoeba sentence corpus.
 On its own this is not useful, but one can use the output in other scripts to filter based on tags.
 * `kana.rb`.
 A script for generating a phonetic (kana) reading of a Japanese sentence.